 5. Ending your Interview

 It’s always appropriate to thank interviewers for their time and the opportunity.
-Make sure you take note of the name of the individual who interviews you.
+Make sure you note the name of the individual who interviews you.
 We will reach out within a couple of days after the interview to let you know of our decision.

 How to Structure an Appropriate Response